LDS-Data/lds-church-discipline/docs/fields.md

 ### Derived

-* best_date_txt: the text representation of the best estimate for the date on which this disciplinary action took place.
+* best_date: the text representation of the best estimate for the date on which this disciplinary action took place.
 If date_txt is "abt.
 1888" then this would be "1888".
 If date_txt is "abt.
 3 Jul 1919" then this would be "3 Jul 1919".
 * best_year: the best estimate of the year
 * best_month: the best estimate of the month, if known
 * best_day: the best estimate of the day of month, if known